dfreshreed/lensctl-ops-deck/README.md

 CLIENT_ID=your-client-id
 CLIENT_SECRET=your-client-secret
 TENANT_ID=your-tenant-id
-SITE_ID=your-site-id #only required if you're batching this process by site
+SITE_ID=your-site-id # only required if you're batching this process by site
 ```

 #### 📂 CSV Format

-Your `room_data.csv` should contain the following headers:
+If you don't `export` your rooms using the script, rename your `.csv` to `room_data.csv` (the script expects this filename) and verify it contains the following headers required for `import`:

+> If you are batching room updates by site (instead of all rooms in the tenant), you can add the `siteId` to the `.env` and exclude it from the `.csv` header.

 ```
-id,capacity,size,floor, siteId
+id,capacity,size,floor,siteId
 ```

-The `room_data.csv` included in this repo contains four rows of example data; each row represents one room to update.
-You don't have to edit or use this `.csv`.

-However, if you're replacing the file included in this project, make sure your columns match the expected format and rename it to `room_data.csv` (the script expects that file name).

 Expected types and data format: